-Tea was a relative latecomer to the China trade, as was the nation of Great Britain with which the beverage has become so indelibly identified.
+Tea was a relative latecomer to the China trade, as was the nation of Great Britain whose fondness for the beverage is so famous.
 By all indications, the people of Southern Inner China have grown and drunk tea since well before the beginning of recorded history.
-Although he never mentioned it, Marco Polo must surely have drunk it when he was in China, for it was very popular with the imperial court by that time.
+Although he never mentioned it, Marco Polo must surely have drunk it when he was in China, for it was very popular with the imperial court.
 Likewise, it was to be found in the holds of Zheng He’s treasure fleet along with other exotic luxuries meant to ignite the curiosity of the benighted peoples he visited.
-Small quantities of tea reached Europe as early as the mid-seventeenth century, to be sold as an expensive medicinal draught with semi-magical properties.
-But it wasn’t until the early eighteenth century that traders from Britain began to reach China in significant numbers and, finding the markets for porcelain and silk already all but sewn up by other European powers, decided to take a chance on tea.
+Small quantities of tea began to reach Europe as early as the mid-seventeenth century, to be sold as an expensive medicinal draught with semi-magical properties.
+But it wasn’t until the early eighteenth century that traders from Britain reached China in significant numbers and, finding the markets for porcelain and silk already all but sewn up by other European powers, decided to take a chance on tea.
 The gamble paid off beyond their wildest dreams.
-In a remarkably short span of time, tea became an entire nation’s irreplaceable comfort drink, and entire fleets of ships came to exist simply to feed that country’s ravenous appetite for the innocuous-looking dried brown leaves.
+In a remarkably short span of time, tea became a whole nation’s irreplaceable comfort drink, and whole fleets of ships came to exist simply to feed that country’s ravenous appetite for the innocuous-looking dried brown leaves.

-China, being so self-evidently mighty, rich, and orderly, became the one great exception to the doctrine of European exceptionalism, if you will, in the eyes of the West.
+China, being so self-evidently mighty, rich, and orderly, became the one impediment to a doctrine of thoroughgoing European exceptionalism.
 No less a worthy than the French philosopher Voltaire penned a fulsome if historically confused paean to China’s governmental genius:

 The constitution of [the Chinese] empire is in fact the best in the world, the only one founded entirely on paternal power; the only one in which the governor of a province is punished when he fails to win the acclamation of the people upon leaving office; the only one that has instituted prizes for virtue, while everywhere else the laws are restricted to punishing crime; the only one that has made its conquerors adopt its law.
 Four thousand years ago, when we couldn’t even read, the Chinese knew all the absolutely useful things we boast about today.

 In the here and now, though, Voltaire’s effusions must hardly have seemed excessive to those Europeans who did happen to stumble across them.
 If China was no longer as far out in front of Europe as it had been a millennium earlier, it had as yet no need to shrink unduly from comparisons either.
-In 1750, China was still home to a plurality of the world’s manufacturing — an impressive one-third of the global total.
+As late as 1750, China was still home to one-third of the world’s total manufacturing.
 Its population’s average life expectancy was comparable with that of the average European, as was the average household wealth; this made China by dint of its sheer quantity of citizens still the richest nation in the world in absolute terms.
 And in some areas, such as textile production and irrigation, it still retained a pronounced technological edge over Europe; an agricultural-improvement society was founded in Wales in 1753 with the goal of making that land “as flourishing as China.”

-Nevertheless, tensions slowly came to threaten the golden age of free trade between East and West and all the benefits it brought to both sides.
+Nevertheless, tensions slowly came to threaten this golden age of free trade between East and West, despite all the benefits it brought to both sides.
 Their earliest wellspring was another commodity the Europeans brought with them alongside their silver: their religion of Christianity.

-In time, however, as more and more missionaries poured into the land and began to make at least some headway thanks to their sheer numbers and persistence, the Qing emperors and the scholar officials under them came to see Christianity as a dangerous threat to Confucian orthodoxy.
+In time, however, as more and more missionaries poured into the land and began to make at least some headway thanks to their sheer numbers and persistence, the Qing emperors and their mandarins came to see Christianity as a dangerous threat to Confucian orthodoxy.
 They responded with the force of law; by 1749, it was illegal for a Westerner to proselytize to a Chinese person.

 Some of the backlash was prompted by the missionaries themselves, who pushed too hard too soon, inflamed as they were by the dream of Christianizing the most populous nation on the planet.
 But another cause was bound up with the age-old life cycle of Chinese dynasties.
 As it passed the century mark, the Qing dynasty was leaving its period of youthful dynamism behind and embracing the conservatism of middle age.
 This included a deepening suspicion of the foreigners who were swarming around China’s ports.
 Between 1757 and 1760, the imperial government instituted a series of draconian rules that restricted the European traders once again to Guangzhou and Macau.
 Even within Guangzhou, they were to be confined to the docklands, kept out of the walled city proper for fear of their corrupting influence on the native Chinese who lived and worked within.
 It became known to and loathed by the Europeans as the “Canton system.” (“Canton” was their name for Guangzhou; its origins are obscure, but probably began with an attempted transliteration of the Chinese name, modified over time to be more congenial to European tongues.)
 Understandably, Westerners were not please to be treated like an infectious disease that was to be held steadfastly outside a new, metaphorical Great Wall, that was to be tolerated at all only thanks to the silver it brought with it.